menglishca/keyin-course-notes/content/fullstack/sprints/midterm-team/_index.md

   - Get `x` movies, by genre
     - Specifying a genre will successfully return `x` movies from that genre
     - If the genre has no movies, then an appropriate response is returned
-    - The proper number of movies is return
   - Get the `x` top rated movies, ordered by rating:
     - The right number of movies are returned and they're properly ordered
   - Get the details of a movie by it's id